dwyl/learn-graphQL/README.md

  profilePicture(size: 300),
  friends(orderby: IMPORTANCE, first: 1)
 ```
-The friends node takes the type 'User' which is the same object structure as this one because GraphQL is a coherent type system
+The friends node takes the type 'User' which is the same object structure as this one because GraphQL is a coherent type system.
 ```js
  type User {
    name : String